joseTrejosFF/joseTrejosFF.github.io/README.md

 ## Web Stack

-I build it using React, Typescript and Styled components.
-Also, I deploy it using AWS Amplify.
+I built this website using React, Typescript, Styled-components and It was deployed on AWS.

 ## License